restorecommerce/identity-srv/README.md

 #### Register
 Used to register a User.
 Requests are performed providing `io.restorecommerce.user.RegisterRequest` protobuf message as input and responses are a `io.restorecommerce.user.User` message.
-Upon successful registration an userID, activation code is sent to the emailID of the registered User. `sendEmail` notification event is emitted when registering the User and this message is consumed by [notification-srv](http://github.com/restorecommerce/notification-srv) which internally uses [mailer](https://github.com/restorecommerce/mailer) to send email.
+If a valid configuration for retrieving email-related [handlebars](http://handlebarsjs.com/) templates from a remote server is provided, an email request is performed upon a successful registration.
+The email contains the user's auto-generated activation code.
+Email requests are done by emitting a`sendEmail` notification event, which is consumed by [notification-srv](http://github.com/restorecommerce/notification-srv).
+This service internally uses [mailer](https://github.com/restorecommerce/mailer) to send email.
+Please note that this email operation also implies template rendering, which is performed by emitting a `RenderRequest` event, which is consumed by the [rendering-srv](http://github.com/restorecommerce/rendering-srv).
+Therefore, the email sending step requires both a running instance of the rendering service and the notification service (or similar services which implement the given interfaces) as well as a remote server containing a set of email templates.

 `io.restorecommerce.user.RegisterRequest`